9musharrafkhan/FEM-Simulation-Portfolio/07_Explicit_Dynamic_and_Rigid_Body_Dynamic_Motion/README.md

 This project presents the fundamentals of **Explicit Dynamic Analysis** and **Rigid Body Dynamic Motion**, with emphasis on the differences between static, transient/implicit, and explicit structural analysis.

-The analysis concepts are based on the attached reference figures, which explain:
+The analysis concepts are, which explain:

 - Static structural analysis
 - Transient structural analysis